- Alfred Mendoza

 Head-Mounted

-These are the ones that are mounted on the head, headgear, or helmet.
+These are the ones that are mounted on a helmet or other headgear.
 This is rather convenient since it will free your hand, which you can use for other activities such as climbing or pulling other items.

 Your Guide To Buying